Why "God Brought Me Here" is My Biggest Red Flag as a Business Owner

 Throughout my career, I’ve noticed a recurring theme: the most unkind, unethical, and challenging individuals often lead with their religion.

 In the corporate world, it was the employees who spewed Bible quotes in the breakroom but were the first to sabotage a colleague.
-In my business, it’s the clients who walk in and say:
+In salon businesses, it’s the clients who walk in and say:

-In my experience, faith is often used as a down payment for a discount they haven't earned.
-These are the clients who think exchanging pleasantries and blessings at the start of a relationship should impact the final cost of the service.
+Faith is often used as a down payment for a discount people haven't earned.
+These are the clients who equate exchanging pleasantries and blessings at the start of a relationship should impact the final cost of the service.
 They use religion as a tool for dominance and control, hiding a lack of moral capacity behind a thin veil of piety.

 A few years ago, I made a shift.
 I increased my new client consultations to $250.
-It wasn't just about the money; it was a barrier to entry.
-Suddenly, that messy middle- the clients I tolerated but never enjoyed disappeared.
+It wasn't about the money; it was a barrier to entry.
+Serious inquiries only.
+And wouldn't you know it?
+The devout crowd vanished.

 Was the $250 too expensive for people who claimed to be blessed?
 Maybe.
 But what I know for sure is that there is a direct correlation between those who lead with religion and those who lack basic professional ethics.
-When I removed the ability for people to charm their way into a discount using God as their co-signer, my business became a much more honest place.
+When I removed the ability for people to charm their way into a discount using God as their co-signer, my business was no longer a target.

 Am I saying don’t service religious people?
 Absolutely not.
 But I am saying be cautious of those who make their religion their primary identity in a business transaction.